radian-software/prescient.el/README.md

 statistics to be saved between Emacs sessions, enable `prescient-persist-mode`.

+Please note that **you must load Counsel before `ivy-prescient.el`**.
+This is because loading Counsel results in a number of changes being made to the user options of Ivy, which `ivy-prescient.el` must then undo.

 ## Algorithm

 `prescient.el` takes as input a list of candidates, and a query that